-GRADE 3 SAMPLE LEVEL 3 Anchor Paper

-Life's most precious resource is water.
+GRADE 3 SAMPLE LEVEL 2 Anchor Paper Saving Water Water is rely important.
+Everyone needs water to live.
+I learn that (peple use about 100 gallons a day of water.
+(Peple) use water to drink and wash and water (ther gardens.
+When I was little / like to play in the water.
+I'm going to ask my mom to save water.
+Weak topic sentence Few facts Simple details Simple sentences GRADE 3 SAMPLE LEVEL 3 Anchor Paper Some verb errors Some spelling errors ' Life's most precious resource is water.
 People can't survive without water to drink, wash, and irrigate the plants that become our food.
 People use about 100 gallons a day just in their homes.
 We need even more than that to grow crops!
 However, many people don't have enough water to live.
 They live in parts of the world with droughts, or not enough rain.
-They also efinition\ sometimes live where the water has been polluted We all and it makes them sich if they drink it. need to work together to save water so that everyone on earth can have the water they depend on to survive!
-3 Topic sentence is clear Facts and definitions • Transition words · Ideas are grouped into two paragraphs Concluding statement/ .
-Sentence variety: simple and compound
+They also de finition\ sometimes live where the water has been polluted and it makes them sick if they drink it.
+We all need to work together to save water so that everyone on earth can have the water they depend on to survive! ~ Topic sentence is clear Facts and definitions Transition words Ideas are grouped into two paragraphs • Concluding statement/ • Sentence variety: simple and compound